 But from the beginning of our trip, I began picking up on some clues that something was off.
-My dude commented on the near constant sound of chainsaws up and down the beach road at construction sites, and the trash lining the road.
-Indeed, there was a sickening amount of discarded water bottles and other refuse.
-And sometimes the smell of sewage would waft by at odd moments.
+My dude commented on the near constant sound of chainsaws up and down the beach road at construction sites, and the sickening amount of discarded water bottles and other refuse.
+Sometimes the smell of sewage would waft by at odd moments.

 Near the end of our stay, when we closed out the dance floor at a popular jungle restaurant and bar at 1 AM.
 As the music ceased, suddenly the roar of a generator hidden back in the jungle became apparent.
 “Is that generator powering the whole restaurant?”
 I asked an employee.
 “Yup,” he said.
 “There’s no electricity past the main town.
 Almost everything is powered by generators.”
 I thought back to the hundreds of businesses lining the beach road, imagining their diesel generators gulping gas and belching emissions and particulates into the formerly pristine air.

 And then, I sat down to write this post and started doing some research, and I found this Newsweek article on the rampant government corruption and mass pollution of Tulum.
-It made me sick to my stomach.
 Some excerpts:

 An estimated 80% of Tulum’s hotels lack proper water treatment.
 “The hotels advertise themselves as being ‘eco-chic,’” says Juarez, a recent evictee.
 “But they don’t care at all about the ecosystem.
 They throw their sewage water straight into the ocean.”

 A 2013 study of Tulum’s underground river system published in the Journal of Environmental Protection found that many hotels “dump sewage directly into mangrove swamps or inject the improperly treated wastewater into saline water just below the freshwater.”
 As a consequence, “fecal contamination is widespread.”